-Market Value: The market value of assets has increased over the past 10 years, as a result of contributions and investment earnings, offset by benefit payments.
-The average return for the fund over that period is estimated to be 7.4%.
+Market Value: The market value of assets has increased slightly over the past ten years.
+The average return for the fund over that period is estimated to be 4.1%; however, due to benefit payments being greater than contributions, the total increase in the market value averaged less.
+This is typical of a mature retirement system.
 The values shown in the market value column are total assets net of liabilities, and include all reserves.

 Actuarial Assets: The market value of total assets is used in calculating the actuarial value of assets.
-Under the actuarial asset method, the market value returns are smoothed over a three-year period.
+Under the actuarial asset method, the market value returns are smoothed over a five-year period.

 Valuation Reserves: The reserves represent the ownership of LACERA's assets.
 The reserves are established in compliance with the County Employees Retirement Law of 1937 as administered by the Board of Investments.
-These assets also reflect smoothing.
+These assets also reflect five-year smoothing.
+On a smoothed basis, the fund returned 1.5%.